Assistant Dean of Academic Affairs

-Dahlia is also the executive producer of "WVU News” a student-produced weekly newscast.
-This newscast has received almost 100 National, International and Regional juried awards since 2013.
-That includes a Society of Professional Journalists (SPJ) Mark of Excellence national finalist award in 2019, a Broadcast Education Association (BEA) Festival of Media Arts national ‘Award of Excellence’ in 2019 and a national Emmy top-three finalist award in 2017 and 2012 and an Emmy first place national award in 2015.
+One of her main responsibilities at the College of Media is as the executive producer of "WVU News", a student-produced weekly newscast.
+This newscast has received more than 100 National, International and Regional juried awards since 2013.
+This includes a Broadcast Education Association (BEA) Festival of Media Arts national first-place win in 2021 and 2020, a Society of Professional Journalists (SPJ) Mark of Excellence national finalist award in 2019 and a national Emmy top-three finalist award in 2017 and 2012 and an Emmy first-place national award in 2015.

-In 2018, Dahlia was also named one of America's top 20 digital media innovators in America by MediaShift for her work on 100 Days in Appalachia.
+In 2018, Dahlia was named one of America's top 20 digital media innovators in America by MediaShift for her work on 100 Days in Appalachia.
 MediaShift is the premier destination for insight and analysis at the intersection of media and technology.
 Under Dahlia’s direction, Mediashift also awarded 100 Days in Appalachia one of the top six Journalism Collaborations of 2017.

-Dahlia's journalism career spans 20 years where she has held many roles in the field.
+Dahlia's journalism career spans 25 years where she has held many roles in the field.
 First as a TV news anchor and reporter at a CBS affiliate and later as a weekly newspaper columnist, feature and business writer and restaurant critic.
-She’s an award-winning documentarian, for her documentary The Monongah Heroine.
+She’s an award-winning documentarian, for her documentary "The Monongah Heroine."
 This film focused on the widows left behind from the December 6, 1907, Monongah, W.Va. mine disaster.
-Dahlia was also a researcher for a national PBS documentary, The Mosque in Morgantown, which explored the larger dilemmas facing American Islam.
+Dahlia was also a researcher for a national PBS documentary, "The Mosque in Morgantown," which explored the larger dilemmas facing American Islam.